iojw/TerasologyTests/Documentation.md

 is increased when small feature enhancements or other non-breaking changes are introduced.
 The `PATCH` version indicates patches and bug fixes which don't add functionality to the launcher.

-The current version is stored in the file "[version.txt](/version.txt)".
+The current version is stored in the file `version.txt`.

 We have a detailed guide on how to [[release a new version|create-new-release]].